 Curious about how this whole process worked?
 Here it is: After the contests closed, at least three editors voted “yes,” “no,” or “maybe” on each anonymous entry.
 The twenty or thirty best-loved entries in each genre were then ranked independently (one through twenty-or-so) by those editors, and the average rankings formed the basis for a long editorial discussion to choose ten to fifteen finalists in each genre, depending on the editors’ enthusiasm.
 The editors then revealed the identities of the finalists, confirmed the eligibility and continued availability of the stories and poems, and re-instituted their anonymity before delivering them to the judges, who selected one winner and one runner up in each genre.

-The second annual Better Prizes in Fiction, Poetry, and now also Creative Nonfiction(!) will begin accepting entries in November, 2014.
-If you’re the kind of person who likes to be prepared, go ahead and slap together (1) up to five previously unpublished poems, totaling no more than fifteen pages in length, (2) one previously published work of creative nonfiction no more than ten thousand words in length, (3) one previously unpublished story no more than ten thousand words in length, or (4) up to five previously unpublished works of flash fiction, totaling no more than ten pages in length.
+The second annual Better Prizes in Fiction, Poetry, and now also Creative Nonfiction(!) will begin accepting entries in September, 2014.
+If you’re the kind of person who likes to be prepared, go ahead and slap together (1) up to five previously unpublished poems, totaling no more than fifteen pages in length, (2) one previously unpublished work of creative nonfiction no more than ten thousand words in length, (3) one previously unpublished story no more than ten thousand words in length, or (4) up to five previously unpublished works of flash fiction, totaling no more than ten pages in length.
 Your name should not appear anywhere in the document.
 When contest submissions re-open, you can cruise on over to Submittable to pay your $15 entry fee.

 All contest entries will be read by at least one of Better’s editors in the applicable genre, plus no fewer than two other screeners.
 Winners will be asked to grant Better First North American Serial and Electronic rights for the work, as well as the rights to publish the work in a future print anthology, as a condition of receiving the prize.